France looking to buy into Alcatel cable unit

-PARIS The French state could take part in the purchase of Alcatel-Lucent's ALUA.PA submarine cable unit in a deal aimed at easing financial pressure on the indebted telecoms gear maker, French business newspaper Agefi reported on Thursday.
+PARIS Jan 10 The French state could take part in the purchase of Alcatel-Lucent's submarine cable unit in a deal aimed at easing financial pressure on the indebted telecoms gear maker, French business newspaper Agefi reported on Thursday.

-In December, Les Echos reported that the French government was trying to arrange a deal in which France Telecom FTE.PA would acquire part of the cable business.
+In December, Les Echos reported that the French government was trying to arrange a deal in which France Telecom would acquire part of the cable business..

 France's sovereign wealth fund is one of several potential buyers looking at the business, whose sale could raise 600-700 million euros, Agefi reported citing unnamed sources close to the matter.